Storm Isha continues to lash the UK, bringing with it a deluge of rain and gusts of up to 99mph.

 2. If you can, take photos or videos of the damage as this may help support your claim.

-3. Keep water-damaged furniture and other items that have been damaged from the storm.
+3. Keep water-damaged furniture and other items that have been damaged.
 Don't dispose of any items of value until you're told to by a loss adjuster.

 4. Get emergency repair works that will prevent further damage as soon as possible.
 However, more elaborate or permanent measures should not be taken without prior approval from your insurer.